idelamaza/idelamaza.github.io/_posts/2019-12-05-Data-Science-Bowl-2019.md

 ## Data Overview

 The dataset provided by the competition is primarily composed of all the game analytics the PBS KIDS Measure UP! app gathers anonymously from its users.
-In this app, children navigate through a map and complete various levels, which may be activities, video clips, games, or assessments (each of them considered a different game_session, and its nature expressed as ``type``).
+In this app, children navigate through a map and complete various levels, which may be activities, video clips, games, or assessments (each of them considered a different ``game_session``, and its nature expressed as ``type``).

 Each assessment is designed to test a child’s comprehension of a certain set of measurement-related skills.
 There are five assessments: _Bird Measurer_, _Cart Balancer_, _Cauldron Filler_, _Chest Sorter_, and _Mushroom Sorter_.

 ### Data volume